 - improve the physical environment of schools to enable those with disabilities to take better advantage of education and services; and

 - improve the availability of accessible information to those with disabilities.

 (Schedule 10 Equality Act 2010 “Accessibility for disabled pupils”).

 What should I do if I think my child is being discriminated against?

 - Speak to the responsible body.
-This will be the governing body for maintained schools and the academy trust if the school is an academy
+This will be the Governing Body for Local Authority maintained schools and the Academy Trust if the school is an academy.

-- Make a claim for unlawful discrimination through the Special Educational Needs and Disability Tribunal (SENDIST) in England
+- Also/alternatively, make a claim for unlawful discrimination through the Special Educational Needs and Disability First Tier Tribunal in England.

 How do I make a complaint to the Tribunal?

-The First Tier Tribunal Health Education and Social Care Chamber (Special Educational Needs and Disability) can decide disability discrimination claims and appeals.
-The claim must be filed within six months of the incident.
+The First Tier Tribunal (Special Educational Needs and Disability) can decide disability discrimination claims and appeals.
+The claim must be filed within 6 months of the (last) incident.